kisslinux/kisslinux.github.io/pages/install.md

 ## Further steps

 You should now be able to reboot into your KISS installation.
-Typical configuration should follow (hostname, creation of users, service configuration etc).
+Typical configuration should follow (*hostname, creation of users, service configuration etc*).

-If you encountered any issues during this guide, don't hesitate to open an issue on one of our GitHub repositories or join the IRC and Discord servers.
-We are happy to help!
+If you encountered any issues, don't hesitate to open an issue on one of our GitHub repositories or join the IRC and Discord servers.